Managing data cubes

 : Map any Druid aggregation to a Pivot measure.
 Aggregation definitions should be keyed on measure names.customTransforms

-: Map any Druid extraction function function to a Pivot dimension.
+: Map any Druid extraction function to a Pivot dimension.
 Extraction function definitions should be keyed on dimension names.crossTabBatchSize

 : Configure the number of cross tab rows loaded at once (defaults to80